 He brings great experience to TEST for MALAWI having served for several years as Honorary Country Representative of the Dutch based Stitching J'Africa Foundation which provides financial support to over 100 bright but needy students for tertiary education in Malawi.
 He has strong interests in education, environment, water and sanitation, health and working with and supporting children impacted by the HIV & AIDS pandemic.
 He is also providing financial support to needy students at some colleges in Malawi in additional to his own children and relatives.

 Away from work, Daulos spends time at a family business, Green Gold Enterprises which specializes in farming, the sale of farm produce and transportation services.
 His leisure time is spent through photography, reading, travelling and visiting places of interests and collecting international flags.

-Address is a Nurse/Midwife and is the Principal of Kamuzu College of Nursing at the University of Malawi.
+Prof. Address Malawi is a Nurse/Midwife by profession and is currently the Vice Chancellor of Malawi University of Science and Technology (MUST).
+She previously served as the Principal of Kamuzu College of Nursing, a constituent college of the University of Malawi.
 Following completion of a Bachelor in Science in Nursing at the University of Malawi she continued her studies at the Edith Cowan University, Australia where she was awarded a Master of Science in Nursing and subsequently a Doctor of Philosophy in Reproductive Health.